 - Deep breathing – It is good to first start exercises for the elderly by sitting quietly and closing your eyes.
 Take a deep, slow breath through your nose, hold for about 4 seconds, then exhale slowly through your mouth.
 Repeat at least 4 times.
 This will clear your head and get oxygen flowing through your system.

-- Walking in the air.
-An idea from our visiting nurse: While sitting, stretch your legs out in front of you so they are in the air.
+- Walking in the air – An idea from our visiting nurse: While sitting, stretch your legs out in front of you so they are in the air.
 If you cannot hold them up, then stretch them out so they are on the floor or a foot stool.
 Then “walk” so that you flex your feet heel to toe, heel to toe, from foot to foot – as if walking in the air.
 This gets the circulation in your legs going and, she said, can help prevent blood clots in the legs.
 Great to do while working, watching TV, or reading.

 - Stand up and lift yourself up on your toes, then put your heels and feet back flat on the floor.
 You can use a wall for balance as needed.
 Do this at least six times.
+Heel-toes can also be done in a chair.

 - While sitting, rotate your ankles in circles first in one direction, then the other.
 Exercises for the elderly that rotate the joints will keep them limber and helps ease any already existing joint pain.